This guest blog post was kindly written by Michelle Birley, Customer Support Manager at The Guinness Partnership.

 Overhauling the benefits system and introducing UC was always going to be a major policy challenge.
 The Government has listened and made changes, and it must continue with that approach to address outstanding issues and concerns.
 Only then will it work for our customers who most need the system to succeed.

-Find out how Guinness uses Policy in Practice’s Benefit and Budgeting Calculator to prepare customers for Universal Credit in this case study.
+Find out how Guinness uses Policy in Practice’s Better Off Calculator to prepare customers for Universal Credit in this case study.
 You can also listen to Michelle’s colleague, Marie Hardeman, Customer Accounts Manager at The Guinness Partnership, talking about how our software helps them create consistent, helpful conversations with customers nationwide, here.